-The C&A is one of the BCA’s Standing Committees, who meet as necessary to discuss matters relating to national cave conservation and access.
-As a Standing Committee, it is available to a voting representative of each of the BCA’s Constituent Bodies and Regional Councils, as well as other interested parties.
+The C&A is one of the BCA’s Standing Committees.
+We meet as to discuss matters relating to national cave conservation and access.
+As a Standing Committee, our members include a voting representative from each of the BCA’s Constituent Bodies and Regional Councils, as well as other interested parties.

-The C&A Officer is the C&A Committee convenor and is a voting member of BCA Council.
+The C&A Officer is the C&A Committee convenor and is a voting member of the BCA Council.

-Nationally, where free and open access is not available, cave access is administered by the various Regional Councils or Access Controlling bodies, who typically serve as a liaison between landowners and cavers.
-Access varies across all these different regions, from entirely open unrestricted access, to making a courtesy call on the landowner (e.g. farmer), applying in advance for a ‘permit’, right up to some of the most restricted sites where caves are locked and/or access is on a leader-only basis.
-Access in each of these situations may be available to all individuals or just caving clubs, and is sometimes restricted to BCA members due to our membership insurance benefits.
+Nationally, where free and open access is not available, cave access is administered by the various Regional Councils or Access Controlling Bodies, who typically serve as a liaison between landowners and cavers.
+Access varies across all these different regions, from entirely open unrestricted access to making a courtesy call on the landowner, applying in advance for a ‘permit’, right up to some of the most restricted sites where caves are locked and/or access is on a leader-only basis.
+Access in each of these situations may be available to all individuals or just caving clubs and is sometimes restricted to BCA members due to our membership insurance benefits.

-The BCA C&A Committee focus on more national initiatives, such as our ongoing campaigns to have caving recognised nationally as an allowable activity on open access land (our CRoW campaign).
-The C&A Committee will look to overcome national barriers to cave and countryside access, through campaigning to Government bodies and landowners and agencies, building beneficial relations with like-minded organisations and supplying funding for cave access initiatives nationally.
+The BCA C&A Committee focuses on national initiatives, such as our ongoing campaigns to have caving recognised nationally as an allowable activity on open access land (our CRoW campaign).
+The C&A Committee will look to overcome national barriers to cave and countryside access, through campaigning to Government bodies, landowners and agencies, building beneficial relations with like-minded organisations, and funding cave access initiatives nationally.

 Likewise, although lots of hands-on cave conservation work is organised and performed regionally, the BCA looks to oversee this on a national level, including coming up with agreed standards (such as the Minimal Impact Caving Guidelines, developed in collaboration with Natural England), funding conservation initiatives, and circulating important information.

 - Cave with care and thought for the environment.